 I have been interested in barns since grade school.
 I built a model of a gambrel roof barn at the age of 7 or 8.
 I remember playing with this barn.
 My brother Ray and I would poke short twigs into the sand to form fences for our pastures.
 The barbed wire was imaginary.
 We would break corncobs into equal lengths for our cows.
 We could play for hours this way building our own ranch.
 As I grew older I was very interested in construction.
-With the help of my brothers we have built an attached garage, two homes, a huge addition and new roof system to a home and done extensive remodel projects.
-I still am fascinated with the construction of barns Thus, recording the barns of Clay County, South Dakota was a task that I could do with the knowledge and enjoyed every hour doing the project.
+With the help of my brothers we have built an attached garage, two homes, an all steel shop building, a huge addition with new roof system for the home/ addition and done extensive remodel projects.

+While in the lumber business I learned a great deal on construction, materials, design and advising customers and contractors on projects.
+I did not realize that I would enjoy a job so much for 42 years.
+I still am fascinated with the construction of barns.
+Thus, recording the barns of Clay County, South Dakota was a task that I could do with the knowledge and enjoyed every hour doing the project.